-Robert advises clients on a wide range of tax matters including mergers and acquisitions, cross-border investments, tax disputes and property taxation, including the recently enacted residential land withholding tax (RLWT).
+Robert advises clients on a wide range of tax matters including mergers and acquisitions (M&A), cross-border investments, tax disputes and property taxation, including the recently enacted residential land withholding tax (RLWT).

-Prior to joining Chapman Tripp, Robert gained New Zealand tax experience in a Big Four accounting firm, where he specialised in corporate M&A taxation, due diligence, and international taxation for clients operating in a range of industries including technology, engineering, financial services and manufacturing.
+Prior to joining Chapman Tripp, Robert gained New Zealand tax experience in a Big Four accounting firm, where he specialised in corporate M&A taxation, due diligence and international taxation.
+He has worked for clients operating in a range of industries including technology, engineering, financial services and manufacturing.

 Robert began his career in Chicago where he assisted SME business owners with corporate structuring, taxation, estate planning and succession planning.

-- advised Solid Energy’s five major bank lenders in relation to its $450m voluntary administration
+- Counselled Solid Energy’s five major bank lenders in relation to its $450m voluntary administration.

-- advised on various aspects of tax disputes with the Inland Revenue, including advising multinationals on dependent agent permanent establishment issues
+- Instructed on various aspects of tax disputes with the Inland Revenue, including advising multinationals on dependent agent permanent establishment issues.

-- obtained determinations from Inland Revenue on alternative spreading methods under the financial arrangements rules, and
+- Obtained determinations from Inland Revenue on alternative spreading methods under the financial arrangements rules.